 It’s normal to feel sad, anxious, confused, scared or angry during a crisis even as cases fall and vaccinations increase.
 That’s why social support is critical during these stressful times.

 Stay connected with your family, friends, colleagues and community,

 Reduce anxiety by doing things to help you de-stress, like listening to music, reading, exercising and other activities you enjoy.
 Limit your exposure to any media coverage that could trigger anxiety.

 If you feel overwhelmed, consider virtually talking or having an in-person meeting with a counselor or mental health care provider.

 Everyone should get vaccinated to prevent COVID-19 unless there are special circumstances.
 Since immunity decreases 2 months after the Johnson and Johnson vaccine and 5 months after the mRNA vaccines, it is important to get booster shots when you are eligible.
 COVID-19 vaccinations are especially critical for people who may be more likely to get very sick from COVID-19, such as older adults and people with certain medical conditions.
 A second booster dose is now recommended and available at no cost for certain immunocompromised individuals and those over the age of 50 who received an initial booster shot at least 4 months ago.
 The COVID-19 vaccine, including booster doses ,is the best defense against severe illness, hospitalization and death from the virus.

 Text your zip code to 438829, visit vaccines.gov, or call 1-800-232-0233 to find a COVID-19 vaccination site near you!

 The 3Ws Lead the Way

 Wear a mask, watch your distance (stay at least 6 feet apart), and wash your hands.
-And get vaccinated today!
-Remember to get a booster shot when you are eligible.
+And get vaccinated today and boosted when you are eligible!